Saskatchewan Resources for Sexual Diversity

 Inside a dark bar on a busy Regina street exists a community that is outrageous, loud, flamboyant, and entertaining.
 But why do grown men and women dress up in flashy costumes and lip synch songs to an audience night after night?
 This forty-five minute 2006 documentary by David Geiss examines the world of Saskatchewan drag queens.

-Watch clips from Queen City by clicking here.
+Watch Queen City by clicking here.

 "Tykie's Comin Out" is featured on Step Right Up, the third CD recorded by Saskatchewan singer-songwriter- pianist Jeffery Straker.
 It was inspired by a real person with whom Straker went to school from K-12 in small town Saskatchewan.
 Straker performs frequently in the province and has toured nationally and internationally.
 Step Right Up was the #5 selling album in Saskatchewan in August 2010, ahead of both Justin Bieber and Lady Gaga.
 He's sure neither of them cared.